MichaelTague/cs50-python/project/README.md

     3. In some cases, it may be necessary for the loan to end early by one or more months.
        This is always prefered over having the "Final Payment" exceed the "Loan Payment".

+This adjust is made for any calculated field: Principal, Interest, Term, or Payment.

 If a "Final Payment" will end early, it looks like this:

      Final Payment:  $708.16 on payment #359 (1 short of full term)

+If all four fieds are supplied, only the "Final Payment" is determined.
+If the "Final Payment" exceeds "Loan Payment", it is considered a balloon payment and will be presented like this: